-- Note 1: The average number of employees per month in 2023 and 2022 was 72 and 71, respectively, including 7 directors not acting as employees in both years. - Note 2: For companies listed on the TWSE or traded OTC at the TPEx, the following information shall be disclosed: - (1) The average employee benefit expense in 2023 was NT\$1,497 thousand ("2023 total employee benefit expenses total compensation to directors" / "2023 number of employees the number of directors not acting as employees"). - The average employee benefit expense in 2022 was NT\$1,490 thousand ("2022 total employee benefit expenses total compensation to directors" / "2022 number of employees the number of directors not acting as employees"). - (2) The average employee salary expense in 2023 was NT\$1,297 thousand ("2023 total salary expenses" / "2023 number of employees the number of directors not acting as employees"). - The average employee salary expense in 2022 was NT\$1,303 thousand ("2022 total salary expenses" / "2022 number of employees the number of directors not acting as employees"). - (3) The change in average employee salary expense was (0.46)% ("2023 average employee salary expense 2022 average employee salary expense") / 2022 average employee salary expense). - Note 3: The Company no longer has supervisors and has replaced the supervisory duties with an audit committee according to legal regulations. - Note 4: The Company's Compensation Policy (including directors, managers, and employees): - (1) Directors: According to Article 20 of the Company's articles of incorporation, if the Company is profitable for the year (profit being defined as pre-tax profit before the distribution of compensation to employee and directors), allocations should be made as follows: up to 5% for compensation to directors and 5% to 15% for compensation to employees.
-However, if the Company still has accumulated losses (including the amount of adjusted unappropriated earnings), it should first reserve an amount for covering those losses.
-The above
+- Note 1: The average number of employees at the end of each month in 2024 and 2023 was 77 and 72, respectively, including 8 and 7 directors not concurrently serving as employees. - Note 2: Companies listed on a stock exchange or traded over-the-counter are required to additionally disclose the following information: - (1) Average employee welfare expenses in 2024: NT\$1,692 thousand (= [Total 2024 employee welfare expenses Total compensation to directors] ÷ [Total number of employees in 2024 Number of directors not concurrently serving as employees]) - Average employee welfare expenses in 2023: NT\$1,497 thousand (= [Total 2023 employee welfare expenses Total compensation to directors] ÷ [Total number of employees in 2023 Number of directors not concurrently serving as employees]) - (2) Average employee salary expenses in 2024: NT\$1,486 thousand (= Total 2024 salary expenses ÷ [Total number of employees in 2024 Number of directors not concurrently serving as employees])

+Average employee salary expenses in 2023: NT\$1,297 thousand (= Total 2023 salary expenses ÷ [Total number of employees in 2023 Number of directors not concurrently serving as employees]) - (3) Change in average employee salary expenses: 15% (= [2024 average employee salary expenses 2023 average employee salary expenses] ÷ 2023 average employee salary expenses) - Note 3: The Company no longer has supervisors and has replaced the supervisory duties with an audit committee according to legal regulations. - Note 4: The Company's Compensation Policy (including directors, managers, and employees): - (1) Directors: According to Article 20 of the Company's articles of incorporation, if the Company is profitable for the year (profit being defined as pre-tax profit before the distribution of compensation to employee and directors), allocations should be made as follows: up to 5% for compensation to directors and 5% to 15% for compensation to employees.
+However, if the Company still has accumulated losses (including the amount of

-- allocation ratios are to be decided by the board of directors and reported to the shareholders' meeting.
+- adjusted undistributed retained earnings), it should first reserve an amount for covering those losses.
+The above allocation ratios are to be decided by the board of directors and reported to the shareholders' meeting.
 Additionally, the Company's "Rules for Performance Evaluation of Board of Directors" serves as a reference for determining compensation to directors. - (2) General Manager: The compensation level for the Company's managers must be competitive within the industry to attract external talents and retain internal ones.
 Individual compensation levels for managers vary based on responsibilities and performance to encourage them to fulfill their duties and achieve results.
 Managers are accountable for operational performance, and incentives should reflect both the Company's short-term and long-term performance. - (3) Employees: The overall compensation for the Company's employees is based on principles that consider internal fairness and external competitiveness.
 As stipulated in the Company's articles of incorporation, the Company should allocate between 5% to 15% of the Company's annual pre-tax profit before deductions for compensation to employees and directors as compensation to employees.; individual employee compensation is based on job responsibilities and professional skills, with bonuses and employee benefits awarded based on individual work performance and contributions.